NishadKhudabux/Loan-Default-Prediction/README.md

 ## **Context:**
 A major proportion of retail bank profit comes from interests in the form of home loans.
 These loans are borrowed by regular income/high earning customers.
 Banks are most fearful of defaulters, as bad loans (NPA) usually eat up a major chunk of their profits.
 Therefore, it is important for banks to be judicious while approving loans for their customer base.

-* Perform EDA and give recommendations to the bank on the important features to consider while approving a loan.
+* Perform EDA and feature analysis to give recommendations to the bank on the key features to consider while approving a loan.
 * Build a classification model to predict clients who are likely to default on their loan
     * Maximizing `Recall` (false negatives) as banks are more fearfull of defaulters given they result in greater loss.
     * Preferably maintaining a high `F1-Score` (overall accuracy) as false positives would result in a loss of interest profit for the bank.